Linaro/website/_woa/mysql.md

         source: woa/members.html
 ---

-[CMake](https://cmake.org/) is a widely used open-source, cross-platform family of tools designed to build, test, and package software.
+[MySQL](https://www.MySQL.org/) is an open-source relational database management system.

-CMake support for WoA is still in progress.
+MySQL support for Windows on Arm is in progress.

 Please see enablement notes for details.